 - 1. Loosen locking screw and slide handle off holder.
-Place handle over electrode cable. - 2.
-Remove insulation from electrode cable $1" \pm 1/16"$ from end. - 3.
+Place handle over electrode cable. - Remove insulation from electrode cable 1" ± 1/16" (25.4mm ± 1.6mm) from end. - 3.
 Back out cable connecting screw until end is flush with inside surface of jaw body. - 4.
 Remove cable connecting clamp from holder jaws.
 Place clamp over bare end of electrode cable and insert into holder with clamp centered against connecting screw.

-- 5. Tighten cable connecting screw securely against clamp. - 6.
-Slide handle into position and secure with locking screw.
-When installing, turn the locking screw in until it is tight.
-The threaded end of the screw will then press against the inside of the handle and the head of the screw will be completely inside the handle.
+5. Tighten cable connecting screw securely against clamp.

+6. Slide handle into position and secure by turning the locking screw in until it is tight.
+The threaded end of the screw will then pass against the inside of the handle and the head of the screw will be completely inside the handle.